0atman/0atman/CONTRIBUTING.md

-Hi I'm Tris. 👋 I work in the GOV.UK Forms team, part of the [GDS](https://github.com/alphagov/), from my house in south London.
+Hi I'm Tris. 👋 I work in the [GOV.UK Forms](https://github.com/orgs/alphagov/teams/forms) team from my home in south London.

 This is my _personal readme_, sometimes called a _runbook_, or a _manual for me_.
 If you're reading this, we're probably working together, and I'd like to make that process as great as possible!

 ## The best way to give me feedback

-I am very receptive to feedback.
+I am **very** receptive to feedback.
 I change my mind when presented with evidence.
 I will thank you genuinely when given clear, targeted feedback.

 ## Beyond work, I’m really passionate about

-Jamming with friends, writing and producing fiction podcasts, playing tabletop games with my friends!
+Playing music and tabletop games with friends, I also write and produce fiction podcasts! ([Lost Terminal](https://www.lostterminal.com/) & [Modem Prometheus](https://www.modemprometheus.com/))

 ## My best working patterns

-Online, async, Monday-Wednesday 9-5.
-I am delighted to meet with my collagues in person once per sprint for planning, lunch, more planning, and after-work drinks.
+Online, async, Monday-Wednesday, 9-5.
+I am delighted to meet with my collagues in-person once per sprint for planning, lunch, more planning, and after-work drinks.

 ## When I'm dealing with stress